prokoudine/ardour-tutorial/content/appendices/glossary/index.en.md

 weight = 2
 +++

-This glossary offers brief definitions for many or the terms used throuhout the Ardour3 FLOSS Tutorial.
+This glossary offers brief definitions for many of the terms used throughout the Ardour 8 FLOSS Tutorial.

 **Aggregate Device** (macOS)
-: An Aggregate Device is one virtual soundcard made of of two or more physical soundcards.
+: An Aggregate Device is one virtual soundcard made of two or more physical soundcards.
 PowerBooks and MacBooks made in 2007 or later will need this set up in order for _JACK_ to have both input and output channels.
 This is set up in the _Audio MIDI Setup_ application.